octaprog7/TMP117/README.md

 3. SDA
 4. SCL

-Upload micropython firmware to the NANO(ESP, etc) board, and then two files: main.py and tmp117ti.py.
+Upload micropython firmware to the NANO(ESP, etc) board, and then files: main.py, tmp117timod.py and sensor_pack_2 folder.
 Then open main.py in your IDE and run it.

 # Pictures